Cut Down Your Sugar Intake

 2. Avoid sodas and syrups

-One of the main causes of obesity is drinking sodas and other sweetened drinks instead of water.
+One of the main causes of obesity is having sweetened drinks instead of water.
 Large amounts of sugar are needed to overcome the bitter taste of carbonated drinks.
 Drink plain water instead.
-By the way, coffee and tea do not count as water.

 3. Have healthy snacks

-Throw away the chips, chocolates, cakes, and biscuits and other highly processed and sweetened products that most people snack on.
+Throw away the chips, chocolates, cakes, and biscuits.
+These are highly processed and sweetened products.
 Reach for an apple, a plain bagel, or a handful of unprocessed nuts instead.

 4. Reduce portions

-Even if you continued to indulge your sweet tooth, just eating half portions would reduce your sugar intake by half.
+Eating half portions would reduce your sugar intake by half.
 Order that cheesecake if you must, but share it with a friend of leave half of it on the plate.
-You could even share the main meal since most portions are more than what a grown adult needs.

 5. Eat frequently

-When you allow yourself to become too hungry, your brain gets signals that famine is near and sends out instructions to stock up on carbohydrates.
-That’s why you’re more likely to crave sugar-filled meals and eat too much when you finally get access to food.
+When you become too hungry, your brain thinks you are starving.
+It then sends your body instructions to stock up on carbohydrates.
+That’s why you’re more likely to crave sugar-filled meals and eat too much.
 Eat before you’re hungry and this is less likely to happen.

 6. Request dressing on the side

 Ask for dressing to be served separately when ordering salad.
 You then have control about how much to use.
 Try dipping your fork into the dressing bowl before picking up the salad with it.
-A fork will pick up very little dressing yet provide enough taste to satisfy your palate.
-You can have a very enjoyable meal with much fewer calories.
+A fork will pick up less dressing yet provide enough taste to satisfy you.

 7. Buy unsweetened alternatives

-Many cereals, juices, yoghurts and other types of foods and beverages come with low sugar or no sugar alternatives these days.
-While the lack of taste may take getting used to at first, once you’re accustomed to the purer taste of the unsweetened versions you will feel quite sick when you taste artificially sweetened foods again.
+Many cereals, juices, and yoghurts come with low sugar alternatives.
+The lack of taste may take getting used to at first.
+But once you’re accustomed to the unsweetened versions you will feel quite sick when you taste artificially sweetened foods again.

 8. Reject fat-free alternatives